offmessage/blackpearl/docs/gettingstarted.rst

 The ``listening_for`` attribute is a Python list that defines which messages the module is hoping to receive.
 Only messages sent by the things in this list will be passed to our module's ``.receive()`` method.
-All of the standard messages that **blackpearl** sends out are listed on the `messages page
+All of the standard messages that **blackpearl** sends out are listed on the :doc:`messages page
-<:doc:/messages>`_, but for the purposes of this example we're only interested
+</messages>`, but for the purposes of this example we're only interested
 in ``'touch'``.

 ::